ThinamXx/AmazonReviews__Analysis/README.md

 # NaturalLanguageProcessing
-- I will update it very soon.
+- I am working on it.
+I will update it soon.